COVID-19: travel health notice for all travellers

 Overseas fraud

-Power shortages are common in Togo.
+Power outages are common in Togo.
 They may affect tourist facilities, which are already scarce.

 Road safety